 The region of the antigen that binds to the antigen-binding site is called an epitope.

-Get IVIg Copay Assistance
+Get IVIG Copay Assistance

-Immunoglobulins Mode Of Action
+Immunoglobulins Mechanism of Action

-Immunoglobulins are generally present either on the surface of B-cells or circulating freely in the body fluids.
-The binding of the antibody to its specific antigen results in the formation of antibody-antigen complex which elicits an immune response.
+Immunoglobulins are generally present either on the surface of B-cells or circulating freely in body fluids.
+The binding of the antibody to its specific antigen results in the formation of an antibody-antigen complex which elicits an immune response.